paps/dotfiles/README.md

 Useful for TVs: `touch ~/.paps/x/screensaver_4h` to make the screensaver wait 4 hours before activating.

-`Ctrl-Alt-L` and "Lock" from the Openbox context menu will call `slock` which will lock the screen and will wait for the correct password to be entered.
+`Ctrl-Alt-l` and "Lock" from the Openbox context menu will call `slock` which will lock the screen and will wait for the correct password to be entered.

 ### Locales